The Happy Gang: Later years

 June Callwood wrote a profile of the Happy Gang for Maclean's Magazine in 1950 titled "The Not-So-Happy Gang" which revealed that despite their on-air camaraderie, ensemble members did not get along and that "it is possible one half the Gang would cheer happily if the other half was fired" and that host Bert Pearl, while respected by his crew, was frustrated and unhappy with his role.
 According to an anonymous CBC producer Callwood spoke to, "It’s killing him to slosh around with that always-smiling routine.”
 Regardless of disharmony behind the scenes, the programme continued to be successful with an estimated audience of 2.5 million in 1950.

 In 1952, Barry Wood took over from Hugh Bartlett as the Happy Gang's new announcer, and served in that role for the show's final years.

 In 1955, Bert Pearl suddenly left the Happy Gang, which was still very popular, although its audience was aging.
 There was no explanation given for his departure, and rumors and speculation swirled in the press that he had a serious illness or perhaps a drinking problem.
 Neither was true: years later, he explained that the pressure of constantly performing, with little time off for eighteen years, led to a nervous breakdown.
 He moved to California, where he became the music coordinator for Jimmy Durante's NBC-TV program as well as occasionally writing songs for Durante's guest vocalists.

-When The Happy Gang was canceled in 1959, some of the members continued to perform.
+When The Happy Gang was cancelled in 1959, some of the members continued to perform.
 In addition to Pearl, who mainly performed in the United States, and Farnon, who had a successful career in England as a composer and conductor, Bobby Gimby had some success in Canada as a bandleader and songwriter.
 And Blain Mathé became a member of the Toronto Symphony Orchestra.

 Long after The Happy Gang had left the air, replaced by The Tommy Hunter Show in the summer of 1959, the troupe (except for Blain Mathé and Robert Farnon), reunited in 1975 at the Canadian National Exhibition; a record 20,000 fans attended their performance; Bert Pearl came back for that concert.
 Also performing was Kay Stokes, who was 81 by this time.
 She received two standing ovations.
 Some of the Gang, especially Bert Pearl, had expressed concern that so many years later, they would be forgotten, but the positive reaction they received from the audience showed that the Happy Gang had remained an important part of growing up in Canada.

 A small exhibit of the show opened at CBC Museum in 2005, and remained until the space's closure in 2017.
 A small display, featuring Kay Stokes' organ, photos and news clippings, remains in the Ivan Harris Gallery in the lower level of the CBC's Canadian Broadcasting Centre.